 2. Don’t go overboard with presents at celebrations

-Your child’s birthday is completely about them.
+Your child’s birthday is entirely about them.
 The day should be filled with something fun to mark the occasion, but it doesn’t need to be filled with an overflow of presents.

-Your kids are looking for the memories with you.
-When they are grown, they will remember the time you took them out for a junk food breakfast when they were 10, but will never remember all of the presents they received.
+Your kids are looking for the memories they can create.
+When they grow up, they will remember the time you took them out for a junk food breakfast when they were 10.
+However, they will never remember a single present they received.

 Use these celebrations as a time to make memories and not just squander money.